realworldismine/snail-api-site-docs/dataprocessing.md

 ## Implementation - Level 250
 ### Objectives
-- Implement the lambda function for delete to dynamodb table and delete the file to the S3 image bucket.
+- Implement the lambda function for deleting the image file metadata to dynamodb table and delete the image file to the S3 image bucket.